Pulse (2025 TV series): Casting

 Justina Machado was the first recurring cast member announced.
 In March 2024, it was announced Willa Fitzgerald and Colin Woodell had joined the series as the leads.
 Later that month it was announced Jack Bannon, Jessie T. Usher, Daniela Nieves, Chelsea Muirhead, and Jessy Yates had been added to the cast.

 Release

 The series premiered on Netflix on April 3, 2025.

 Reception

 On the review aggregator website Rotten Tomatoes, Pulse has an approval rating of 48% based on 27 critics' reviews, with an average rating of 5/10.
 The website's critics consensus reads, "Checking off all the trendy tropes of modern medical dramas with disorganized execution, Pulse has its finger on the genre's zeitgeist but pales in comparison to its contemporaries."
 Metacritic, which uses a weighted average, assigned a score of 48 out of 100, based on 12 critics, indicating "mixed or average" reviews.

 A review in Variety said, "Despite the sound acting, the poorly formatted narrative, an appalling depiction of sexual harassment and a few insufferable characters don’t exactly make for a pleasurable watch".
 Time criticized the series' "underdeveloped" #MeToo-related storyline.

+Viewership

+According to data from Showlabs, Pulse ranked seventh on Netflix in the United States during the week of 31 March–6 April 2025.